BurntSushi/blog/content/post/transducers.md

 Once I had all of Gutenberg downloaded on my hard drive, I concatenated all of the plain text, split on whitespace, sorted all of the tokens resulting from the split and removed duplicates.
-(I also stripped punctuation and applied ASCII lowercasing to each oken.
-Tokens with more exotic Unicode letters were tleft as-is.)
+(I also stripped punctuation and applied ASCII lowercasing to each token.
+Tokens with more exotic Unicode letters were left as-is.)

 The resulting data set contains `3,539,670` unique terms.
 Here's a table of comparisons between other compression formats: